-- O The President's FY 1986 budget proposes to freeze total spending plus reform some programs and terminate others that have outlived their usefulness.
-That would cut \$50 billion from the deficit next year: the minimum we need to sustain a healthy recovery, according to Paul Volcker and other experts. - O Congress will change some of the President's budget priorities, for example, by cutting a bit more from defense.
-And Senate Republicans want to go a little further in the outyears to get the deficit down to 2% of gross national product by 1988. - In the Senate, we are moving toward a major spending cut package.
-The Budget Committee is beginning work on a budget resolution based on the President's plan, and our committee chairmen have already pledged about 60% of the needed domestic cuts--contingent on getting a balanced package that includes defense.
-We are working on an expedited scheduling and hope to have a budget approved before the Easter recess.
+- o The President's FY 1986 budget proposes to freeze total spending plus reform some programs and terminate others that have outlived their usefulness.
+That would cut \$50 billion from the deficit next year: the minimum we need to sustain a healthy recovery, according to Paul Volcker and other experts. - Congress will change some of the President's budget priorities, for example, by cutting a bit more from defense.
+And Senate Republicans want to go a little further in the outyears to get the deficit down to 2% of gross national product by 1988. - o In the Senate, we are moving toward a major spending cut package.
+The Budget Committee has begun work on the President's plan, and our committee chairmen have already pledged about 60% of the needed domestic cuts-contingent on getting a balanced package that includes defense.
+We are working on an expedited scheduling and hope to have a budget approved by March.